cosmos/cosmos-sdk/x/gov/spec/07_client.md

 ### Deposit

-The `Deposit` endpoint allows users to query...
+The `Deposit` endpoint allows users to query a deposit for a given proposal from a given depositor.

 ```bash
 cosmos.gov.v1beta1.Query/Deposit